Verdagraph/Drip/VerdanTech Drip - Irrigation Controller/docs/README.md

 The main mechanical function of the device. **Required if [`USING_TANK_`](#auto-config).** These valves, which do not have a minimum pressure requirement to open/close, are suitable for use with a tank and a source, because a tank is assumed to possibly have zero pressure.
 I used a 12V solenoid valve because I had a 12V power supply and it seemed a suitable choice.
 Keep in mind that for every valve you will need a [diode](#diode) to prevent EMF feedback, and that you will need a [relay](#relay) with a rated voltage that matches the valve's voltage, with at least as many modules as valves.

+If you want to be able to drain fluid from your tank without having it go into your irrigation system, you'll need two of these valves: one output valve, and one drain valve.
+The output valve is of course necessary for all setups with a tank, but the drain valve may not be necessary depending on your requirements.
+I chose to use one because, from what I understand, you're not supposed to let water sit stale in a rain barrel for more than 10 days or so, and I didn't want to have to manually clear my tank.
+I also combined the tank drain with a simple overflow tube running out of the top of the barrel, to ensure that it doesn't overflow even if the controller didn't have power to open the drain valve.
+More details in the [operating modes](#operating-modes) section and the [assembly](#assembly) section.

 #### Relay

 Used for switching the high voltage valves with the low voltage of the microcontroller. **Required for every project**.
 You will need a relay with a rated voltage that matches the valve's voltage, with at least as many modules as valves.
 The product I linked is a 4-module relay, because I'm using 3 valves and I couldn't find a 3-module relay.
 Make sure to test that your relay modules work, as I've had some bad luck in the past with recieving dead relays.